Simranjitk/titanic-survival-machine-learning/README.md

 We will read and clean the data in order for our models to be efficient and successful.

 ____
-The code was made possible by [Manav Sehgal](https://www.kaggle.com/startupsci/titanic-data-science-solutions/data).
+The code was made possible with the help of [Manav Sehgal](https://www.kaggle.com/startupsci/titanic-data-science-solutions/data).